bl0ggy/vite-tex-loader/readme.md

 # vite-tex-loader

-Converts a `.tex` file to PDF or SVG and provides the URI.
+Converts a `.tex` file to PDF or SVG and provides the URI or raw SVG string.

 # Motivations